 The Constitutional Court struck down the ban on marriage equality on Dec.
 5, 2017, and also extended the nation's same-sex registered-partnership law to opposite-sex couples.
 The ruling takes effect Jan.
 1, 2019.
 The plaintiffs in the lawsuit that led to the ruling were allowed to marry earlier.

 A law repealing marriage equality and replacing it with domestic partnerships that offer the benefits of marriage took effect June 1, 2018, making the Bermuda government the first in the world to end marriage equality.
 On June 6, 2018, the portion of the law that re-banned marriage equality was struck down by the same court that had legalized marriage equality in May 2017.
-On July 5, 2018, the goverment appealed the new strikedown to the Court of Appeal.
-That court, composed of foreign judges flown in for the occasion, will hear the appeal Nov.
-7-9.
-After that, there can be one final appeal to the United Kingdom Privy Council, where opponents of marriage equality would face long odds.
+On July 5, 2018, the government appealed the new strikedown to the Court of Appeal.
+That court, composed of foreign judges flown in for the occasion, heard the case Nov.
+7-9, 2018.
+After it rules, there can be one final appeal to the United Kingdom Privy Council, where opponents of marriage equality would face long odds.

 A couple sued the Cayman Islands, a British overseas territory in the Caribbean Sea, in June 2018 after being denied a marriage license because they are women.
 The Grand Court lawsuit says the Cayman Islands Bill of Rights guarantees the rights to private and family life, freedom of conscience and non-discrimination.
 A three-day trial will be held in February 2019.